Skip to main content

 Best Practices

-Review Before Promoting: If you find that an "Extra Check" is actually something all workers should have, you must add it to your Compliance Flow settings to make it actionable.
+• Review Compliance Requirements: If you find that an "Extra Check" is actually something all workers should have, you must add it to your Compliance Flow settings to make it actionable.

-Information Only: Use the Extra Checks section to gain a 360-degree view of a worker's history without worrying that old or irrelevant documents will skew your compliance reporting.
+• Information Only: Use the Extra Checks section to gain a 360-degree view of a worker's history without worrying that old or irrelevant checks will skew your compliance reporting.

 Troubleshooting